jscamac/postfire_grass_responses/README.md

 Now we are all set to reproduce this project!

 ### Rstudio from within docker
-To be able to run the code, we interface with the Rstudio within the docker container by running the following in the terminal/shell:
+To be able to run the code, we interface with the Rstudio within the docker container by running the following in the terminal/shell (**NOTE** path to directory will need to be changed):

 ```
 docker run -e -e DISABLE_AUTH=true -v /Users/path/to/repository/:/home/rstudio -p 8787:8787 jscamac/grass_resprout